MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 Fixed various bugs and performance issues, feature updates, site impacting compatibility changes, and policy updates.

+> [!NOTE]
+> Portions of this page are modifications based on work created and shared by Chromium.org and used according to terms described in the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+The original page can be found [here](https://github.com/google/re2/wiki/Syntax).

 ### Dev Channel updates

 The following Dev channel updates preceded this Stable channel release.
 The following Dev notes provide detailed information about the changes in each release.